guites/guilhermegarcia.dev/content/blog/pwn-the-jumblie/index.md

 - apostrophised words (since there's no `'` on the game)

 additionally, we can remove all words with letters that are not on the daily roll.

+<aside>you could remove the plural of words that are already listed in the singular form using a library such as [pluralize](https://www.npmjs.com/package/pluralize), but i'm skipping it to keep things DIY.</aside>

 Say we have the initial letters `aaaa c eee f i l mm n o p rrrr s tt`.